 The expanding applications of 3D cell culture in cancer immunotherapy and tissue engineering present significant market opportunities, particularly through the use of organoid and spheroid models.
 Organoids, which closely mimic in vivo tumor microenvironments, are increasingly being utilized in immuno-oncology research for testing novel cancer therapies, including checkpoint inhibitors and CAR-T cell therapies.

-These models enhance drug screening efficiency and facilitate personalized treatment approaches.
+These models enhance the efficiency of drug screening and facilitate personalized treatment approaches.
 Similarly, spheroids are gaining traction in tissue engineering for regenerative medicine, offering more physiologically relevant cell interactions compared to 2D cultures.
 The growing emphasis on precision medicine and regenerative therapies, coupled with advancements in bioprinting and microfluidics, further boosts the demand for these 3D models, creating new opportunities for research institutions and biotech firms.

 Microfluidics and organ-on-chip technologies are revolutionizing 3D cell culture.